AntoOnline/jenkins-tool-wordpress-replace-site-url/readme.md

 - `wp_postmeta`

 It uses the parameters provided in the pipeline to connect to the MySQL server and authenticate the user.

+## Want to connect?

+Feel free to contact me on [Twitter](https://twitter.com/OnlineAnto) or [LinkedIn](https://www.linkedin.com/in/anto-online) if you have any questions or suggestions.

+Or just visit my [website](https://anto.online) to see what I do.